My Friend Tony

-My Friend Tony is an American crime drama that aired on NBC in 1969.
-The pilot originally aired as "My Pal Tony" on The Danny Thomas Hour on March 4, 1968.
+My Friend Tony is an American crime drama that aired on NBC starting on January 5, 1969.
+The last rerun episode aired on September 28, 1969.
+The pilot was broadcast as an episode of the anthology series The Danny Thomas Hour on March 4, 1968.

 Synopsis

 The series features Enzo Cerusico as the title character, Tony Novello, and James Whitmore as John Woodruff, a professor of criminology who served in Italy during World War II.
 As a child, Novello had been a street urchin who survived as a pickpocket, with Woodruff being one of his intended victims.
+Woodruff kept in touch with Tony, who later became one of his students.

-The premise of the series was that the adult (and reformed) Novello had emigrated to the United States to join Woodruff in a private investigation team.
+The premise of the series was that the adult (and reformed) Novello had emigrated to the United States and joined Woodruff in a private investigation team.
 Novello handled the legwork and physical side of the investigations while Woodruff conducted painstaking analysis of the most obscure clues.

-My Friend Tony debuted on January 5, 1969.
-NBC slotted the program in the 10 p.m.
+NBC slotted My Friend Tony in the 10 p.m.
 Eastern timeslot on Sundays, following Bonanza.
 The network ended production of the series after 16 episodes but continued airing reruns of the show through that summer.
-The program aired for the last time on August 31, 1969.
+The program aired for the last time on September 30, 1969.